isomerpages/sportsg-sportcares/_programme-and-impact/04b_adaptive-sports-toolkit-and-caremasters-funding.md

 From January to June 2021, Sport Singapore is conducting __free adaptive sports training__ at [Heartbeat@Bedok.](https://www.myactivesg.com/facilities/heartbeat-bedok-activesg-sports-centre)

-Two training sessions, one on a Thursday and the other on a Saturday, will be conducted each month.
+Two training sessions, __one on a Thursday and the other on a Saturday__, will be conducted each month.

 __Training content__ includes: